 Thursday Partly cloudy.
 High (80%) chance of rain in the evening.
 The chance of a thunderstorm from the late morning.
 Heavy falls possible with thunderstorms.
 Winds S/SE 15 to 20 km/h turning E/NE 15 to 25 km/h during the morning.

 Friday Partly cloudy.
 High (70%) chance of showers near the eastern border, slight (30%) chance elsewhere.
 The chance of a thunderstorm in the west in the morning.
 Winds NW/SW 15 to 25 km/h tending S/SW 20 to 30 km/h during the morning then becoming light during the evening.

-Saturday Mostly sunny.
-Light winds becoming W/SW 15 to 20 km/h in the late afternoon then becoming light in the evening.
+Saturday Sunny.
+Light winds becoming S 15 to 20 km/h during the afternoon then becoming light during the evening.

 Murraylands Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|